Privacy Facts Statement

 We will endeavour to resolve any dispute you may have quickly and fairly.
 However, if you feel your matter is unresolved, you can make an appeal by emailing your Progressive Customer Ombudsman at firstname.lastname@example.org.
-If, after contacting the Progressive Customer Ombudsman, you are not satisfied with the outcome, you can refer the matter to the Federal Privacy Commissioner by telephone 1300 363 992 or email email@example.com.
+If, after contacting the Progressive Customer Ombudsman, you are not satisfied with the outcome, you can refer the matter to the Office of Australian Information Commissioner by telephone 1300 363 992 or email email@example.com.

 When you visit our Australian websites, we use the information we collect to provide services to you and to help understand what you want so that we can enhance your online experience.
 For example, if you start an insurance quote on our website, but decide to finish it later, we will save your information so you can pick up where you left off.
 We also use this information to analyse use of our websites.